Hilke Faber, MN, BSN, RN

 Hilke Faber is an exemplary nurse advocate, and has been throughout her career.
-From being on the front lines of toucg hospital contract negotiations, to pushing forward the role of the nurse practitioner in the state legislature, to advocating for residents of nursing homes to igniting a passion for political action in her fellow nurses, advocacy is a thread that runs through her career.
+From being on the front lines of tough hospital contract negotiations, to pushing forward the role of the nurse practitioner in the state legislature, to advocating for residents of nursing homes, to igniting a passion for political action in her fellow nurses, advocacy is a thread that runs through her career.

 Faber has been an active member of the Washington State Nurses Association since her graduation from the University of Washington School of Nursing in 1965, serving on numerous councils and committees.
 She has also been actively involved in the King County Nurses Association.

 As a staff nurse, Faber walked the halls of all hospitals covered under the Seattle Area Hospital Council contract to collect resignation letters from nurses during the 1967-68 contract negotiations.
 This huge mass resignation effort worked, ending in a new contract with wage increases.

 Faber assisted with the successful passage of the expanded Washington State Nurse Practice Act in 1973, which included a new definition of nursing and provided for the expanding role of nurses in advanced practice roles.
 In the face of opposition from the medical and hospital associations, WSNA was able to demonstrate the valuable contributions of the nursing profession to health care and the need for more flexibility in existing nurse practice laws to meet the health care needs of underserved populations.
 Washington became the first state in the nation to recognize the advanced practice nurse as an “independent” provider.

 Faber also lobbied for third-party coverage for nursing services and passage of 1975 legislation mandating that all commercial carriers reimburse for nursing services in Washington state.
 She also was instrumental in obtaining funds from Medicare for nurse practitioner services in rural areas of the state.